rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 together directly while setting up the translation tables, without any indirection through **generic kernel code** (`src/memory/**`).

-The way it worked was that the `architectural MMU driver` would query the `bsp code` about the start and end of the physical address space, and any special regions in this space that need a mapping that _is not_ normal chacheable DRAM.
+The way it worked was that the `architectural MMU code` would query the `bsp code` about the start and end of the physical address space, and any special regions in this space that need a mapping that _is not_ normal chacheable DRAM.
 It would then go ahead and map the whole address space at once and never touch the page tables again during runtime.